swimos/swimos-docs/src/_rust-server/map-downlinks.md

 - `lane`: the lane to downlink from.
 - `config`: configuration parameters for the downlink.

-Invoking this function will return a `HandlerAction` that completes with a handle which may be used to set the state of the downlink as well as terminate it.
+Invoking this function will return a `HandlerAction` that completes with a handle which may be used to update the state of the downlink as well as terminate it.
 This function will return immediately but internally the handle will spawn a task that attempts to open the link.
-Dropping the returned handle will result in the downlink terminating; a common place to keep the handle is inside the agent's lifecycle.

 A complete example for opening a Map Downlink: